iamstarstuff/PhysicStuff/README.md

 Feel free to play around with the code and if you could make it better raise an issue I'll look into it.

 Cheers!

+Note: If some notebook cannot be opened in GitHub then just copy the url and view it on https://nbviewer.jupyter.org/